-CPF resins were synthesized with different amounts of Cardanol content.
-The physical and mechanical properties of the cured samples obtained from the blends of CPF and PF phenolic resins were established.
-The properties are strongly affected by the amount of Cardanol present and also by the experimental conditions during the synthesis of the CPF resin, in particular by the total Phenol (Cardanol + Phenol)/ Formaldehyde molar ratio.
-The flexural and fracture toughness tests further confirmed the plasticizing effect of the partial replacement of Phenol with Cardanol in the synthesized CPF resins.
-This effect was also evident in the blends of the CPF resins with the PF phenolic resin, which showed an improvement in the flexural strain, the stress and the fracture toughness values with increasing Cardanol content.
+The physical and mechanical properties of the cured samples obtained from the blends of CPF and PF phenolic resins are strongly affected by the amount of Cardanol present and also by the experimental conditions during the synthesis of the CPF resin, in particular by the total Phenol (Cardanol + Phenol)/ Formaldehyde molar ratio.

+The flexural and fracture toughness tests further confirmed the plasticizing effect of the partial replacement of Phenol with Cardanol in the synthesised CPF resins.
+This effect was also evident in the blends of the synthesised CPF resins with the PF phenolic resin, which showed an improvement in the flexural strain, the stress and the fracture toughness values with increasing Cardanol content.
 The addition of Propylene glycol to the CPF resins had a proportional effect on the mechanical of the cured resins, which allows its use as a plasticizing and toughening agent to the resole phenolic resins with and without the presence of Cardanol in the chemical structure.